dragosrotaru/scrapeGPT/README.md

 # scrapeGPT

-ScrapeGPT is a tool which autogenerates sdks around websites using machine learning.
+ScrapeGPT is a tool which autogenerates sdks around websites using LLMs

 This package contains a number of useful sub-modules which are useful in their own right for highly generalized tasks.